 - Direct early education services; we will, however, support students during the transition between early education programs and kindergarten as well as preparing public schools to offer a smooth transition from home to school.

 - Strategies to address college retention and completion; however, we are interested in supporting efforts that smooth the transition between high school, or equivalent, and college and/or career.

 - New or expanded programming developed without meaningful engagement with the priority population it is intended to impact.

 - Environmental education programming not specifically designed to meet the academic, social or cultural needs of priority students.

 The Equitable Education team has conducted information webinars in which we shared insights into what fits within the scope of the portfolio; introduced our priority populations; provided additional information about our vision, goals and outcomes for eliminating gaps and increasing opportunities for students; and much more.

 Finally, we've organized a set of Applicant Resources to make the process easier.
 You'll find additional information, tools and advice on topics ranging from diversity, equity and inclusion to Meyer's definition of collaborations.

-We look forward to working with you in the coming year!
+We look forward to working with you in the coming year, apply soon!